kendryte/kendryte-doc-freertos-programming-guide/en/UART.md

-# 通用异步收发传输器 (UART)
+# UART

 ## Overview

-嵌入式应用通常要求一个简单的并且占用系统资源少的方法来传输数据。通用异步收发传输器 (UART) 即可以满足这些要求，它能够灵活地与外部设备进行全双工数据交换。
+Universal Asynchronous Receiver/Transmitter (UART).

+Embedded applications typically require a simple method that consumes less system resources to transfer data.
+The Universal Asynchronous Receiver/Transmitter (UART) meets these requirements with the flexibility to perform full-duplex data exchange with external devices.

 ## Features

-UART 模块具有以下功能:
+The UART module has the following features:

-- 配置 UART 参数
+- Configuring UART parameters
-- 自动收取数据到缓冲区
+- Automatically charge data to the buffer

 ## API